-Been drawing for months now and will be completing a series of new pieces in April.
+Been drawing for months now and will be completing a series of new pieces this Summer.
 I’m working on farms in this area and I’m going off on some seashore themes with some very detailed Starfish drawings.
 I’m sorry about the fuzzy little cropped preview but line art is often “borrowed” on the internet.
-So you try to protect your stuff.
+So you try to protect your stuff from theft.

 Meanwhile, I keep moving around the images to keep things interesting.
 The image shown is part of a fleet of five Sugar Starfish that exist on an original that is larger than 18 x 24 inches.
 I like it a lot but it just isn’t finished yet.
 Getting close though…

 While I’m writing, I’d like to welcome Liza to the Beauchamp family.
 I hope that my son Jon & his wife Liza have a wonderful life together.
 All the best hopes and wishes.
 I’m proud of you both and we love you.

 Your Dad & Sue.
 Yay.
 April 01, 2014, 1:34:12 PM